0

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Gore is worth considering.

-Gore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Gore does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Gore in 2022 was $37,064, which is upper middle income relative to Virginia and the nation.
-This equates to an annual income of $148,256 for a family of four.
+The per capita income in Gore in 2022 was $24,765, which is low income relative to Virginia and the nation.
+This equates to an annual income of $99,060 for a family of four.
+Gore also has one of the higher rates of people living in poverty in the nation, with 42.31% of its population below the federal poverty line.

 The people who call Gore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gore residents report their race to be White.
-Important ancestries of people in Gore include Irish, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Gore include English, Irish, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Gore is English.
 Other important languages spoken here include Polish and Langs. of India.